lizmat/articles/cases-of-UPPER-12.md

 $a = 666;  # storing 666
 say $a;    # 666
 ```
 The careful reader will have noticed that the `is rw` attribute needs to be specified on the subroutine, otherwise the `Proxy` would be de-containerized on return.
-And that the result of calling the `answer` subroutine was bound (`:=`) instead of assigned, because assignment would also cause de-containerization.
+And that the result of calling the `answer` subroutine was bound (`:=`) instead of assigned, because assignment would also cause de-containerization and thus completely defeat the purpose of this exercise.

 Because the code in the methods supplied closes over the lexical variable `$value`, that variable stays alive until the `Proxy` project is destroyed.
 So it offers an easy way to actually store the value for this `Proxy` object.